WongtonMein/odin-recipes/README.md

 TOP - Project: Recipes

 Objectives:
- - Use HTML for website skeleton to link recipes
+ - Use HTML to build website with recipe links
  - Include ingredients, instructions, and images
  - Have a good time?